 For the foreign women of Korea, a group administered by women was created in 2015.
 They state their vision for the online community as “a place for members to learn from and support one another through the experience of being an expat woman in Korea, safely and without the interference of men.”
 This Facebook group is private, and so upon requesting to join you’ll be asked three questions.
 If you don’t answer them, your request will be thrown out!

 The smallest of the three, EWIK has a tight-knit feeling of trust among members.
 You’ll mostly find posts seeking and exchanging advice, often about serious issues solely experienced by women, like sexual harassment.
 Also, users are allowed to promote their business or social media channels on a specific day, dubbed Self-Promotion Tuesday.
 You can also find the occasional job posting or selling of some items.
 Plus, the group displays a healthy amount of events that are regularly updated.

-Internations is a platform and application targeting especially expats all around the world.
-So of course you can find expats living in South Korea through this application.
+InterNations is a platform and application targeting especially expats all around the world.
+So of course you can find expats in Korea through this application.
 One of the advantages of Internations is that you can connect with expats sharing the same interest.

-From Korean Culture Group to Networking events, Internations will allow you to find support online but also offline during activities organized by those groups.
+From Korean Culture Group to Networking events, InterNations will allow you to find great business contacts and support online but also offline during activities organized by those groups.
 Not only used by expats, but even Korean that wish to connect with foreigners also use it.
 Unlike all the previous groups, this platform is more professional and allows you to expand your network in an easy way while sharing Korean experiences.